-Benjamin H. Hardaway High School International Baccalaureate Programme (1351)

-Class of 2018: EXTENDED ESSAY AGREEMENT
+Benjamin H. Hardaway High School International Baccalaureate Programme (1351) Class of 2020: EXTENDED ESSAY AGREEMENT

-Research Subject (not t opic): Supervisor Agreem ent I have readassist him/her with the I ensuring that I will be at the summer of 2017 and 's Exte Extended Essay process includ vailable through the communic to meet at the required times of Sponsible for understanding th nded Essay proposal and agree to ling the reflection component, cation method(s) indicated below over as specified in the EE Timeline.
-I also he EE guidelines both generally and Supervisor's printed name Supervisor's signature Date Supervisor's contact information during summer of 2017: · I have read the enting I understand that the I am aware that the awarded an IB Diple I am aware that I am Extended Essay pro I certify that I have to meet the deadline standing in Hardau I realize that each II oma.
-In responsible for working with to responsible for working with to the cess and am responsible for initicate and this timeline in January is so that I may qualify to take motion and the programme. ma Programme requirement. nay determine whether or not I am the above supervisor to complete the fating contact and meetings. y of 2017 and that it is my responsibility by senior IB exams and remain in good its own internal timeline for the EE.
+Research Subject (not to opic): Supervisor Agreeme nt I have readassist him/her with the E.ensuring that I will be ave the summer of 2019 and t 's Extend extended Essay process including ailable through the communicat o meet at the required times as ponsible for understanding the led Essay proposal and agree to g the reflection component, tion method(s) indicated below over specified in the EE Timeline.
+I also EE guidelines both generally and Supervisor's printed name Supervisor's signature Date Supervisor's contact i nformation during summer of f 2019: Phone Number: Text message preferred E-mail: I have read the entire I am aware that I am Extended Essay proce I understand that the I certify that I have reto meet the deadlines Hardaway High Sch I realize that each IB I am aware that the awarded an IB Diplo I understand that if rewill not be submitted s so that I may remain in good star ool and to qualify to take my IB ex school has the authority to set its quality of my Extended Essay may oma. above supervisor to complete the ing contact and meetings.
+If Programme requirement.
+If 2019 and that it is my responsibility anding in the IB Magnet Programme at cams.
+If own internal timeline for the EE.
+If determine whether or not I am any form of academic malpractice, it ma Candidate status.
 Student's printed name Student's signature Date Parent's printed name Parent's signature Date